Read the Room: Adapting a Robot's Voice to Ambient and Social Contexts: Understanding Human Ambiance Adaptation

 \subsubsection{Loudness Features}

-Humans have shown that they increase and project their voice in loud environments in order to increase quality and sound clearer \cite{lombard_origin, vocal_loudness_on_alpha_measure, vocal_effort_acoustic_environments}.
 Increase of vocal intensity, often leading to Lombard speech, is commonly employed in noisy environments \cite{acoustic_phonetic_features_analysis}.
 As such, we collected 3 loudness features: (a) mean intensity, (b) energy, (c) maximum intensity.
-Mean intensity and energy features were calculated using the Praat \footnote{http://www.praat.org/} library via Parselmouth\footnote{https://parselmouth.readthedocs.io/en/stable/}, a Python wrapper.
-Librosa \footnote{https://librosa.org/doc/main/index.html} was used to extract the sound wave to calculate maximum intensity (power) following the formula provided in Section 1.3.3. of \cite{fundamentals_of_music}.
+Mean intensity and energy features were calculated using the Praat \footnote{http://www.praat.org/} library via Parselmouth\footnote{https://parselmouth.readthedocs.io/en/stable/}.
+Librosa \footnote{https://librosa.org/doc/main/index.html} was used to calculate maximum intensity (power) following the formula provided in Section 1.3.3 of \cite{fundamentals_of_music}.